 You can apply online or on paper.
 If you need help, you can contact your nearest visa application centre (VAC).

 To apply online you must have access to a scanner or camera to create electronic copies of your documents for uploading and have a valid credit card for payment.

 1. Get the application package

-The package includes the instruction guide and all the forms you need to fill out.
-Download the application package.
+Your package includes the application guide and all the forms you need to fill out.
+Download the application package

 Read the guide before you fill out the forms.
 We will not refund your application fee, so make sure you are eligible for a temporary resident (visitor) visa before you apply.